 1. A pig lives in a -----.
 5. A ------is the home of a spider.
 2. A parrot lives in a------- 6.
 Bees live in a ------- 3.
 A ----------is a dog's home.
 7. The lion lives in a -----.
 4. The horse lives in a ----------.
 8. A bird lives in a -----

-Now for a challenge: Where does a frog live?
+Now for a challenge: Children may have to d some research.
+Where does a frog live?
 Where does a shark live?
 Where does a rabbit live?
 Where does mouse live?
 Where does a chicken live?
 Where does a bear live?

 Look at the list below and ask the children to tell you or to write a sentence about what jobs these people do.